effectivecore/core/readme.md

   new user registration form "form_registration", brute-force email address in the access recovery form "form_recovery" and registration of spam robots in the new user registration form "form_registration".

+Organizational vector:

+- The system of permissions and roles provides the issuance of extended rights only to authorized persons.
+- Only administrators have access to the profiles of other users (for example, users with the "Administrators" role).
+- All email addresses of users are hidden from other system participants and it is not possible to calculate the correspondence between the user's name and his email address.
+Thus, it will be impossible to remotely reset the password of another user or try to guess the password for his account.
+- It is possible to make changes to the user's registration data only if the password from his account is known — this minimizes the intra-system threat (security threat from personnel side).

 Architecture